rbind/blog.jemu.name/content/post/2016-09-23-switchback-is-about-text-processing.md

 > Now, what I see is what I get

 Ah, now we're getting somewhere.
 Our previous suspicion about the protagonist's desire to revert a previous choice is confirmed, and with the second line we can also infer the context of said choice.
 Apparently they are not happy about a current state in which they *get* what they *see*, quite possibly referring to [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG), the common approach to text processing found in popular text processing software[^4].
-We can infer that the protagonist is not happy about this newfangled WYSIWYG paradigm and preferred his old way of processing text, which in this context might very well have been [LaTeX](https://en.wikipedia.org/wiki/LaTeX) – a text processing system widely used in Wikipedia articles about basic mathematic concepts to utterly confuse high school students who really could have used an explanation of matrix multiplication without first having to derive group theory from first principles.
+We can infer that the protagonist is not happy about this newfangled WYSIWYG paradigm and preferred their old way of processing text, which in this context might very well have been [LaTeX](https://en.wikipedia.org/wiki/LaTeX) – a text processing system widely used in Wikipedia articles about basic mathematical concepts to utterly confuse high school students who really could have used an explanation of matrix multiplication without having to derive group theory from first principles.

 > (It's too late to look back)
 > (I've got no way to switch back)